mariaidavi/DS_Nano_Final_Project/Blog.md

 *There are 836 test dog images.

 This sample is rich and big enough to continue on the process of building our CNN.

+## Methodolody (Data Preprocessing)
+## Data Preprocessing

+To prepare the dataset for training the dog breed classification model, several preprocessing steps were applied.
+These steps are outlined below:

+1. **Image Resizing:** All dog images were resized to a uniform resolution of 224x224 pixels.
+Resizing the images ensures consistent dimensions for inputting them into the convolutional neural network (CNN) model.

+2. **Normalization:** The pixel values of the images were normalized to a range of 0 to 1.
+This step involved dividing the pixel values by 255, the maximum pixel intensity value.
+Normalizing the pixel values helps in reducing the impact of variations in pixel intensity across different images.

+3. **Data Augmentation:** To increase the diversity of the training set and improve model generalization, data augmentation techniques were applied.
+These techniques included random rotation, translation, horizontal flipping, shearing, and zooming.
+Augmentation was performed on-the-fly during training, generating additional training examples with random modifications applied to the images.

+4. **Train-Validation-Test Split:** The dataset was split into three subsets: training, validation, and testing.
+The training set, comprising 80% of the data, was used to train the model.
+The validation set, consisting of 10% of the data, was used for hyperparameter tuning and evaluating the model's performance during training.
+The remaining 10% of the data was set aside as the test set to assess the final model's generalization on unseen data.

+5. **One-Hot Encoding:** The categorical dog breed labels were encoded using one-hot encoding.
+Each dog breed was represented as a binary vector, where the index corresponding to the breed was set to 1, and the rest were set to 0.
+This encoding scheme facilitated the classification task for the model.

+By applying these preprocessing steps, the dataset was prepared in a format suitable for training the dog breed classification model.
+These steps ensured standardized image sizes, enhanced model generalization through data augmentation, and provided numerical representations of the categorical labels for classification.

 ## Building the Dog and Human Detectors
 To determine whether an image contains a dog or a human, we created two separate detectors.
 The dog detector utilized a pre-trained CNN model, which was fine-tuned on our dog dataset.
 The model was able to accurately identify dogs in images by leveraging the learned features of the pre-trained model.